Predicting how every Premier League team will line up in 2025/26

 Sunderland

-Sunderland are back in the Premier League after eight years and are doing their best to make sure they remain there with a hugely impressive summer transfer window so far.
+Sunderland are back in the Premier League after eight years and have done their best to make sure they remain there with a hugely impressive summer transfer window.

-After losing Jobe Bellingham early in the window, Habib Diarra, Simon Adingra, Chemsdine Talbi, Noah Sadiki, Reinildo Mandava have all arrived, with the latest signing of Granit Xhaka from Bayer Leverkusen another huge coup.
+After losing Jobe Bellingham early in the window, Habib Diarra, Simon Adingra, Chemsdine Talbi, Noah Sadiki and Reinildo Mandava have all arrived, with the signing of Granit Xhaka from Bayer Leverkusen another huge coup and Nordi Mukiele also joining from PSG.

 Tottenham